NASCAR Fantasy Live is back in action for the 2022 NASCAR Cup Series season. Players can sign up right now to jump in on the action.

 Yes, players can only use a particular driver up to 10 times over the 26 regular-season races.
 A usage tracker will be displayed on your roster screen, showing the number of remaining driver uses you have during the season.

-NEW THIS YEAR!!!
-For the playoffs, driver uses will reset and you can only use a particular driver up to five times over the 10 races of the playoffs.
+For the playoffs, driver uses will reset, and you can only use a particular driver up to five times over the 10 postseason races.
 Playoff rosters will consist of five starters and one garage driver.
-There will be no restrictions on how many playoff or non-playoff drivers you can or can’t use, but you will only be able to use drivers five times during the playoff portion of the schedule (Darlington on Sept.
-6 to Phoenix on Nov.
-8).
-There will be no playoff-specific bonus pick as in past years.
+There will be no restrictions on how many playoff or non-playoff drivers you can or can’t use, but you will only be able to use drivers five times during the scheduled playoff portion of the season (slated to be Darlington Raceway on Sept.
+4 to Phoenix Raceway on Nov.
+6).

 What is the scoring system?

-The scoring will reflect the NASCAR’s scoring system.
-For example, if Kyle Larson wins Stage 1 and Stage 2 and wins the race, he will earn players 60 fantasy points for that particular race just as he would earn 60 points for himself in the season standings.
+The scoring will reflect NASCAR’s scoring system.
+For example, if Chase Elliott wins Stage 1 and Stage 2 and wins the race, he will earn players 60 fantasy points for that particular race, just as he would earn 60 points for himself in the season standings.

-Drivers running in the top 10 at the end of Stage 1 and Stage 2 receive points, starting with 10 points for first, nine for second, etc. The race winner receives 40 points, while second place receives 35 points, third receives 34 points and all the way down to 1 point for drivers that finish 36th through 40th.
+Drivers running in the top 10 at the end of Stage 1 and Stage 2 receive points, starting with 10 points for first, nine for second, etc. The race winner receives 40 points, while second place receives 35 points, third receives 34 points and all the way down to 1 point for drivers who finish 36th-40th.